Uncovering the effect of RNA polymerase steric interactions on gene expression noise: analytical distributions of nascent and mature RNA numbers: Summary and Discussion

 \textit{Possible extensions to include more details of transcription initiation and elongation.} In general, there might be more than two promoter states \cite{Zhou2012}, for example, to describe off duration times that are non-exponential, which has been measured in some mammalian cells \cite{suter2011mammalian}.
 As well, extra promoter states could capture multiple rate-limiting steps in initiation \cite{Szavits2023,weidemann2023minimal}.
 The promoter-proximal pausing of RNAP II in metazoans, which occurs within $100$ bp from the transcription start site, can also be considered as one of the promoter states since the paused RNAP blocks another RNAP from being recruited to the promoter \cite{Shao2017,braichenko2021distinguishing}.
 The methods developed in this paper can be extended in these directions, provided the RNAP distribution is allowed to reach the steady state in each of the promoter states much sooner than the next change of state occurs.

 Since our model describes the movement of RNAPs at the resolution of $\approx 35$ bp (the footprint length of the RNAP), it does not have an explicit description of the processes occurring at the single nucleotide level, such as ubiquitous pausing and backtracking.
 These processes can be included implicitly in our model by setting $\omega$ to $1/(\ell\tau)$, where $\tau$ is the mean residence time the RNAP spends at each nucleotide and $\ell$ is the footprint length of the RNAP.
-For example, we consider a model for ubiquitous pausing in which an RNAP enters the paused state at rate $k_{p}$, returns to the active state at rate $k_{a}$, and moves to the next nucleotide in the active state at rate $\epsilon$ \cite{Klumpp2011}.
-For this model, the mean residence time $\tau$ is equal to $(k_p+k_a)/(k_a\epsilon)$.
+For example, in a model with ubiquitous pausing in which an RNAP enters the paused state at rate $k_{p}$, returns to the active state at rate $k_{a}$, and moves to the next nucleotide in the active state at rate $\epsilon$ \cite{Klumpp2011}, the mean residence time $\tau$ is equal to $(k_p+k_a)/(k_a\epsilon)$.
 Backtracking is usually modelled as a biased random walk, in which case $\tau$ is equal to the mean first-passage time it takes the RNAP to return to the original position it backtracked from \cite{Voliotis2008}.
 We note that setting $\omega$ to $1/(\ell\tau)$ in these examples will work only if the RNAP pausing does not cause a substantial queuing of the RNAPs.
 Otherwise, the mean residence time $\tau$ is not only determined by the pausing process, but also by the time the RNAP spends waiting in a queue.
+Finally, we note that our model does not account for long-range cooperation between RNAPs during transcription elongation \cite{Epshtein2003,Kim2019}.
+This cooperation results in a reduced elongation time when multiple RNAPs transcribe the gene at the same time.
+Several theoretical studies have been put forward to explain this cooperation via DNA supercoiling \cite{Heberling2016,Chatterjee2021,Tripathi2021,Klindziuk2021}.
+However, the RNAP density at which these effects become evident is poorly understood.
+For example, a several-fold increase in RNAP density on \textit{lacZ} operon showed no effect on the elongation rate \cite{Kim2019}.
+Future work will focus on resolving how the aforementioned mechanistic details affect the nascent and mature RNA number distributions.